 Set the Save Log, Days option to 30 days.
 Click Save Config.

-Another way to speed up your Magento website is to utilize browser caching to store all your static website content on the users’ devices.
+Another way to speed up your Adobe Commerce website is to utilize browser caching to store all your static website content on the users’ devices.
 That way, visitors won’t have to download the same static content (e.g., your website logo) every time they visit another page on your website.

 Simply go to System > Cache Management and enable every cache type that’s listed on the page.